 This setting applies to tests that use committee based grading.
 If there are no committees, this setting has no impact on the grading workflow.

-If a grader is a member of more than one committee, this setting will allow the grader to confirm own grades per individual committee.
+- Allow completing own grades by committee: If a grader is a member of more than one committee, this setting will allow the grader to confirm own grades per individual committee.

-If a grader is a member of more than one committee, confirming own grades will confirm for all committees, even if the grader hasn’t set marks or grades in all committees.
+- Require own grades to be confirmed across all committees: If a grader is a member of more than one committee, confirming own grades will confirm for all committees, even if the grader hasn’t set marks or grades in all committees.

-Confirmation of final grades
+Confirmation of marks and grades

 This setting applies to both tests that use committee based grading, and tests that don’t use committees at all.
 If there is only one grader assigned to grade, this setting has no practical effect.

-All graders must actively approve final grades before the test can change status to graded.
+- All graders must confirm: All graders must actively approve final grades before the test can change status to graded.

-Once one of the graders on the test confirms, they do so on behalf of all graders and the test will change status to graded.
+- One grader can confirm: Once one of the graders on the test confirms, they do so on behalf of all graders and the test will change status to graded.